Uberspace/lab/source/guide_commento.rst

 If you are the only user of the Commento instance, it would be advisable to disable the new owner sign up, after you registered your site.
 Add this to your ``commento_daemon`` above the ``/home/isabell/commento/commento`` call:

-.. note:: This doe not impact the commenting users of your site!
+.. note:: This does not impact the commenting users of your site!

 .. code-block:: bash